 As for coaching, senior executives expect managers to take care of training through interaction on the job or through direction.
 This expectation suffers from the same priority conflict described for coaching.
 As a result investment in developing skills and methods is often squeezed between a managers responsibility for short term results and a corresponding lack of adequate budgeting.

 Sales training receives attention when a team or business is ahead of their target, when executives are confident that fiscal objectives are being met, and that there is time to draw breath and think of the future.
 So training is often put off until it is least needed.

 Pathosm ethos, logos, and are the keys to persuasion claimed Aristotle.
 Ethos refers to credibility of the information source.
 Few salespeople are considered thought leaders in their industry or market however, this personal authority isn’t necessary if the salesperson can quote those who have it.

 Those organisations that consistently provide fresh authoritative and credible content can raise the status of the people who propagate it.
 Providing content steers behaviour and impacts results.

 It’s important to distinguish between propaganda and intelligence.
 When sellers come to believe their organisation’s propaganda they repeat it.
 This tends to damage credibility.
 Accurate intelligence, both negative and positive, equips people to enhance their credibility with customers and prospects.
-The degree of propaganda and intelligence disseminated affects sales behaviour and results.
+The degree of propaganda and intelligence disseminated affects behaviour and results.

 Intrinsic motivator assessments reveal wide variation amongst salespeople.
 From an intrinsic standpoint, money is seldom what drives sellers.
-In our own research we have labelled eleven distinct motivational factors and used them to assess the intrinsic motivational profile of salespeople.
+In our own research we have labelled eleven distinct motivational factors and used them to assess the intrinsic motivational profile of sellers.

 The labels are Promotion, Achievement, Money, Relationships, Autonomy, Life Balance, Safety, Challenge, Duty, Recognition, and Interest.